sgaunet/postgresql-mcp/README.md

 ## Features

-- **Connect Database**: Connect to PostgreSQL databases using connection strings or individual parameters
 - **List Databases**: List all databases on the PostgreSQL server
 - **List Schemas**: List all schemas in the current database
 - **List Tables**: List tables in a specific schema with optional metadata (size, row count)